It is a heterocyclic compound of carbon, nitrogen, oxygen, and hydrogen with the formula C5H4N4O3.

 For the last two steps in the conversion, we need the enzyme xanthine oxidase (uricase).
-Humans have a mutation that prevents the production of the enzyme that destroys uric acid (uricase).
+Humans have a mutation that prevents the enzyme production that destroys uric acid (uricase).

 Xanthine oxidase is a large enzyme whose active site consists of the metal molybdenum bound to sulfur and oxygen.

-Inside cells, xanthine oxidase can exist as xanthine dehydrogenase and xanthine oxireductase, which has also been purified from bovine milk and spleen extracts.
+Inside cells, xanthine oxidase can exist as xanthine dehydrogenase and xanthine oxidoreductase, which has also been purified from bovine milk and spleen extracts.
 Uric acid is released under hypoxic conditions.

 In humans and higher primates, uric acid (actually hydrogen urate ion) is the end product of oxidation (breakdown) of purine metabolism and is excreted in the urine.

-In most other mammals, the enzyme uricase further oxidizes uric acid to allantoin.
+The enzyme uricase further oxidizes uric acid to allantoin in most other mammals.

 The loss of uricase in higher primates parallels the similar loss of the ability to synthesize ascorbic acid, suggesting that urate may partially replace ascorbate in these species.

-Both uric acid and ascorbic acid are strong reducing agents (electron donors) and powerful antioxidants.
+Both uric acid and ascorbic acid are potent reducing agents (electron donors) and powerful antioxidants.
 In humans, more than half of the antioxidant capacity of blood plasma comes from the hydrogen urate ion.

-The normal concentration range for uric acid (or hydrogen urate ion) in human blood is 25 to 80 mg / L for men and 15 to 60 mg / L for women (but see below for slightly different values ).
+The average concentration range for uric acid (or hydrogen urate ion) in human blood is 25 to 80 mg / L for men and 15 to 60 mg / L for women (see below for slightly different values ).